 tabbedBar (an instance of

 PSPDFTabbedBar) to customize the appearance.
-There’s new related API such as
+There are new related APIs, such as

 PSPDFMultiDocumentListController, which shows all open documents when the tabbed bar is overflowing.

-We’re still working on updating our bindings for Xamarin, Appcelerator Titanium and Cordova and will ship compatible updates of these in the coming weeks.
-Our stylus drivers will receive updates as well and we can’t wait to get our hands on the iPad Pro and add support for the Apple Pencil.
-With our new renderer core, features such as PDF layers or displaying linearized PDFs on the fly are finally reachable, so stay tuned what 2016 will bring…
+We’re still working on updating our bindings for Xamarin, Appcelerator Titanium, and Cordova, and we’ll ship compatible updates of these in the coming weeks.
+Our stylus drivers will receive updates as well, and we can’t wait to get our hands on iPad Pro and add support for the Apple Pencil.
+With our new renderer core, features such as PDF layers and displaying linearized PDFs on the fly are finally reachable, so stay tuned to see what 2016 will bring…